BiznessFish/Twitter-Coachella-Grouping/README.md

 Tweets were collected in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03

-I used Python to create an adjacency matrix that is weighted by
+I used Python to create an adjacency matrix that is weighted by how often the artist was mentioned in a style similar to td-idf.

 I then import the adjacency matrix into an R session, create an igraph object from the matrix, and render a visNetwork object from the igraph object.